yl3800/IGV/README.md

 ## Run IGV

 Simply run `run.sh` to reproduce the results in the paper.
-We have saved our checkpoint [here](https://drive.google.com/file/d/1oQfLa9ZIjiYTM8Dw8vEFNylgifsv4hYf/view?usp=sharing) (acc 41.42) for your references.
+We have saved our checkpoint [here](https://drive.google.com/file/d/1oQfLa9ZIjiYTM8Dw8vEFNylgifsv4hYf/view?usp=sharing) (acc 41.42 on MSVD-QA) for your references.

 ## Reference